-This month’s spotlight shines on Tracey Cohen, QC, of Fasken.
+This month’s spotlight shines on Tracey Cohen, KC, of Fasken.
 Tracey has been recognized for expertise in Corporate and Commercial Litigation, Securities Litigation, and International and Commercial Arbitration and has repeatedly been recognized as one of Canada’s top 25 female litigators.
 Tracey is co-chairing this year’s Introducing Evidence at Trial course on February 17.

 How did you first get involved with CLEBC?

 When I was a relatively new associate I assisted a partner at the firm writing a paper.
 When it came time to present at the course he was not available and asked me, last minute, to fill in for him.
 While terrified, I was honored to do so.